ZlataSparrow/Airline_Price_Discrimination/README.md

 4. Elasticity-based markups confirm airlines exploit market segmentation (consistent with 3rd-degree price discrimination)
 5. Counterfactual simulations show uniform competition would significantly reduce fares in premium markets

+### What This Shows:

+**How to model real-world pricing strategy using actual market data** **Economic intuition paired with technical execution — elasticity, market power, competitive dynamics** **The ability to move from regression output to actionable business insight** **Clean, reproducible code that bridges data science and economics**

 ⸻

-### What  Shows:

-* Real-world pricing analytics and market modeling
-* Strong grasp of econometric inference and elasticity analysis
-* Ability to translate models into business-relevant insights
-* Reproducible, production-ready data science workflow

 ### Structure:
 ```